Insulin aspart, recombinant (By injection)

 - This medicine may cause the following problems:

-- Heart failure (when used together with thiazolidinediones [TZD] medicines)
+- Fluid retention or heart failure (when used together with thiazolidinediones [TZD] medicines)

-- Never share insulin pens or cartridges with anyone.
-Shared needles or pens can pass hepatitis virus, HIV, and other illnesses from one person to another.
+- Never share insulin pens, needles, or cartridges with anyone.
+Sharing these can pass hepatitis virus, HIV, and other illnesses from one person to another.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.